xapian/xapian-docsprint/concepts/indexing/limitations.rst

 Total document length limit
 ---------------------------
-Chert stores the total length (i.e. number of terms) of all the documents in a database so it can calculate the average document length.
+Glass stores the total length (i.e. number of terms) of all the documents in a database so it can calculate the average document length.
 This is currently stored as an unsigned 64-bit quantity so you're almost certain to hit another limit first.